Discovery1701A/Studium/Datenbanken/Praktikum 6.md

 WHERE Country.Code NOT IN (SELECT DISTINCT Located.Country FROM Located
 WHERE Located.Sea is not Null)
-AND Country.Capital IN (SELECT Located.City
+AND Country.Capital IN (SELECT DISTINCT Located.City
 FROM Located
-WHERE Located.River is not Null);
+WHERE Located.River is not Null
+AND Located.Country = Country.Code);
   ```

 14. Geben Sie alphabetisch sortiert die Namen aller Städte aus, deren Breitengrad maximal einen Grad Differenz zur geographischen Breite von Berlin hat (Berlin selbst soll sich im Ergebnis befinden).